cran/duckdb/tests/testthat/_snaps/relational.md

       nrow(nine_cells)
     Condition
       Error:
       !
-Materialization would result in 5 rows, which exceeds the limit of 4.
+Materialization would result in more than 4 rows.
 Use collect() or as_tibble() to materialize.

 ---